-APPROVED by the Mayor thi as 7 th day of June, 2016.
+APPROVED by the Mayor this 7th day of June, 2016.

-Steve Widmyer, Mayor

-ATTEST:

-Renata McLeod, City Clerk

-SUMMARY OF COEUR D'ALENE ORDINANCE NO. \\\\\ 8th STREET RIGHT-OF-WAY VACATION
+SUMMARY OF COEUR D'ALENE ORDINANCE NO. 8th STREET RIGHT-OF-WAY VACATION

-The City of Coeur d'Alene, Idaho, hereby gives notice of the adoption of Coeur d'Alene

-Ordinance No, vacating a portion of 8 th Street right-of-way.
+The City of Coeur d'Alene, Idaho, hereby gives notice of the adoption of Coeur d'Alene Ordinance No. , vacating a portion of 8th Street right-of-way.

 Such right-of-way is more particularly described in Exhibits "A & B" to the Ordinance, on file in the City Clerk's Office.

 The Ordinance further provides that the City of Coeur d'Alene shall retain drainage easements, utility easements and easements for sidewalk/pedestrian access within the right-of-way hereby vacated, and provides that the Ordinance shall be effective upon publication of this summary.
-The full text of the summarized Ordinance No, together with exhibits, is available at Coeur d'Alene City Hall, 710 Mullan Avenue, Coeur d'Alene, Idaho 83814, in the office of the City Clerk.
-Renata McLeod, City Clerk
+The full text of the summarized Ordinance No. , together with exhibits, is available at Coeur d'Alene City Hall, 710 Mullan Avenue, Coeur d'Alene, Idaho 83814, in the office of the City Clerk.